sbcshop/Microbit-Breadboard-Kit/README.md

 Now create a new project by clicking on the "New project" tab and entering the name of your project.

 <img src="https://github.com/sbcshop/RFID-Expansion-For-Microbit/blob/main/images/makecode_microbit.PNG" />

+Now drag and drop the block as shown in the image below and click on the download button to download it on your Microbit.